 Mr. Ho’s Orchestrotica was the perfect choice to kick off our Eclectic Music Festival series.
 Our public library audience enjoyed an excellent performance and appreciated the insightful commentary Mr. O’Neill provided for each piece.
 Bravo!Chet Mulawka, Manager San Mateo County Library/San Carlos (CA)

-Why Present This Music?
+Why Present the Quintet?